Noise Levels in Cross Fletcher, University, FL | Find Quiet Neighborhoods With Our Sound Map

 Quiet office

-Eastern Cross Fletcher sounds about 100% louder than Western Cross Fletcher to the human ear, a 10.0 dBA gap.
+To the human ear, noise in western Cross Fletcher sounds about 131% louder than in southwestern Cross Fletcher, a 12.1 dBA gap.
 Every 10 dBA roughly doubles perceived loudness.
 Within any of these directions, two homes a quarter mile apart can still differ by 10 or more dBA depending on how close they sit to a major highway.

 How far back from I-275 do you need to be?